declancolwell/RaspiWiFi/Readme.txt

 Pulsenics Probe IoT Wifi Configuration

+DEV BRANCH: In the process of implementing new features:
+                        - Notifying user of validity of enetered Wifi Credentials
+                        - Bug fix on some characters in network names being mis-interpreted (apostrophe became hex characters)

 RaspiWiFi is a program to headlessly configure a Pulsenics Probe WiFi connection using using any other WiFi-enabled device (much like the way a Chromecast or similar device can be configured).